-    Perfect Day at CocoCay is currently featured on 117 itineraries, with 16 ships visiting here, including Symphony of the Seas and Independence of the Seas.
+Perfect Day at CocoCay is currently featured in a number of Caribbean itineraries with incredible ships visiting here, including Symphony of the Seas and Independence of the Seas.
 The island can hold up to 8,000 guests at any time, meaning there is place of space for ever guest to relax in their own private reserve.

 Half Moon Cay

 The island has won Porthole Cruise Magazine’s ‘Best Private Island’ award for 17 consecutive years and was also named the best in Travel Weekly’s Reader’s Choice Awards – so it’s no surprise that your time here will be unforgettable.
 With experiences including snorkelling, kayaking, catamarans, paddle boarding and more, look forward to the ultimate private-island sanctuary.

 Almost all of both cruise lines’ ships visit here, with the port being a popular addition to most Bahamian itineraries, so there is plenty of choice!
 Look forward to horseback riding in the surf, relaxing in a beachside cabana, and dining on barbeque lunches during your time on Half Moon Cay.